-Dhavan V. Shah is the Louis A. & Mary E. Maier-Bascom Professor at the University of Wisconsin-Madison, where he is Director of the Mass Communication Research Center (MCRC) and Scientific Director in the Center for Health Enhancement System Studies (CHESS).
-Housed in the School of Journalism and Mass Communication with affiliated appointments in Industrial and Systems Engineering, Marketing, and Political Science, his research focuses on the influence of electronic and digital media on social judgments, civic engagement, and health support.
+Dhavan V. Shah is the Jack M. McLeod Professor of Communication Research and Louis A. & Mary E. Maier-Bascom Chair at the University of Wisconsin-Madison, where he is Director of the Mass Communication Research Center (MCRC) and Research Director of the Center for Communication and Civic Renewal (CCCR).
+Housed in the School of Journalism and Mass Communication with appointments in Industrial and Systems Engineering, Marketing, and Political Science, his research focuses on the influence of mass media and interpersonal communication on social judgments, civic engagement, and health support.

-These interests are reflected in his teaching, which includes SJMC 345, Principles of Strategic Communication; SJMC 447, Strategic Media Planning; SJMC 614, Communication and Public Opinion; SJMC 658, Communication Research Methods; SJMC and Poli Sci 829, Political Communication; SJMC 849, Mass Media and the Individual; SJMC 880, Internet and Democracy; and SJMC 880, Practicum in Communication Research.
-Within the university, Shah works with fellow faculty and graduate students in four research groups: (1) Social Media and Democracy – SMAD, (2) Civic Culture and Contentious Politics – CCCP, (3) Socialization and Participation in Election Campaigns – SPEC, and (4) Health Information Technology Studies – HITS.
+His teaching includes J345, Principles of Strategic Communication; J566, Communication and Public Opinion; J658, Communication Research Methods; J801, Mass Media and the Individual; J813, Practicum in Communication Research; and J829, Political Communication.
+Shah works with fellow faculty and graduate students in three research teams: (1) Social Media and Democracy – SMAD, (2) Civic Culture and Contentious Politics/Center for Communication and Civic Renewal – CCCP/CCCR, and (3) Health Information Technology Studies – HITS.
 Articles from these collaborations appear in leading communication, political science, and health informatics journals (see his website’s research section).
-The author of over 100 articles and 20 chapters, he has also co-edited five volumes and co-authored News Frames and National Security: Covering Big Brother (Cambridge University Press).
-Shah has involved many students in this work and served as major advisor for 22 dissertations, and a committee member on another 60.
+He has written over 200 articles and chapters, coedited four books, and coauthored News Frames and National Security: Covering Big Brother and Battleground: Asymmetric Communication Ecologies and the Erosion of Civil Society in Wisconsin (both Cambridge University Press).
+Shah has served as major advisor for over 30 completed Ph.Ds. and a committee member on another 90 dissertations across eight departments.